lereldarion/avatar-portal-system/README.md

 - Add timestamps checks for grabpass and camera loop : matches the same frame.
 Dammit.

 Normal TODOs
-- locally fix head state to camera state as desync is annoying
 - shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?